lenderkey/gearshift/README.md

 ### File Format

 * First 4 bytes: b"AES0"
+* N "Blocks"

+Each block is:

-* Next 1 byte: Key Hash length
+* 1 byte: length (N) of data
-* Next N bytes: Key Hash (in ASCII)
-* Next 1 byte: AES IV length
+* 1 byte: type
-* Next N bytes: AES IV
+* N bytes: data

+All upper case "types" must be understood by Readers.
+Lower case "types" are optional and can be ignored if not understood.

+Blocks are ended by:

+* 1 byte: type (0x00)
-* Next 1 byte: AES tag length
+* 1 byte: length (0x00)

+The types are:

-* Next N bytes: AES tag
+* 'I': AES IV
-* Remainder: AES encrypted data
+* 'T': AES Tag
+* 'H': Key Hash (in ASCII)
+* 'Z': Data is Compressed by ZLIB

 ### Vault Setup
 ### Local FS Setup